osmlab/osm-qa-tiles/util/README.md

 ## Usage
 First, create `tmp.mbtiles` with osmium export, using the osmium config in the parent directory:

-(In this case, new_york.osm.pbf was cut from the same planet-latest.osm.pbf that the latest osm-qa-tiles was built from).
+In this case, `new_york.osm.pbf` was cut from the same `planet-latest.osm.pbf` that the latest osm-qa-tiles file was built from:

 ```
 osmium export -r /data/planet/new_york.osm.pbf \